Yu Lan Xiang (Magnolia)

 Zhong kai mian

-When the tea master judges it is time, the oxidation process is halted by frying the leaves in very hot rolling machines.
-The leaves will quickly be fried for 7-10 minutes at about 200°C, adjusted depending on the amount of tea leaves.
-After that, they will use kneading machines to compress and twist the soft, hot tea leaves.
+When the tea maker judges that the leaves have progressed far enough, the oxidation process is halted by frying the leaves in very hot rolling ovens.
+The leaves will quickly be fried for 7-10 minutes at about 200°C, adjusting the temperature depending on the quantity of tea leaves.
+After that, they will use kneading machines to twist and compress the soft, hot leaves.
 The pressure is controlled to give the right amount of compression to twist the leaves into their long shape.

 The twisted, wet leaves will then be dried by roasting for about 45 minutes.
-The mao cha is now completed.
-The leaves will still have stems and some leaves that will not fold because they are too old.
+The maocha is now completed.
+The leaves will still have stems and some leaves that will not fold because they are too old and stiff.
 These unwanted leaves and stems are sorted out by hand.
-After the sorting process, the Dan Cong will be roasted twice more — once using an oven and once again using smokeless charcoal.
+After the sorting process, the Dan Cong will be roasted twice more: once using an oven and once again using smokeless charcoal.
 This is a special quality of this tea.
 Most other Dan Cong are now only roasted in an oven, and not over charcoal.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.